ManvikPasula/ExerciseClassification-MGAP/README.md

 elucidate the interrelation between the two tasks.
 Our composite model, a weighted-average ensemble of X3D and SlowFast, sets a new benchmark in both exercise classification and MGAP across all evaluated categories, offering a robust solution to the limitations of previous approaches.

+# Guide

+The "research_experimentation" subdirectory contains a series of Jupyter Notebooks (originally created in Google Colab) where I researched and experimented various techniques to create the computer vision models.
+I also trained models and evaluated performance.

+The "feedback_application" subdirectory contains the Python script I use to create an application that enables live usage of the computer vision personal fitness tool.
+It allows users to record a video of them performing an exercise, which it analyzes and provides feedback.
+To leverage the hybrid X3D-SlowFast model design I create, 2 MGAP checkpoints are needed, one for SlowFast and one for X3D.
+These can be created using the scripts in "research_experimentation", should be titled "slowfast.ckpt" and "x3d.ckpt", and placed within the "checkpoints" folder.